 In addition, all children will receive a small amount of blood thinning medication called citrate to prevent their blood from clotting during the procedure.
 Citrate binds to calcium in the blood to lower your risk for clotting but may also cause low levels of calcium in the blood which can affect the heartbeat.
 Extra calcium is given during the procedure, usually through an IV, the prevent side effects known as citrate toxicity.

 The cycle of drawing and returning your child’s blood is done simultaneously, so your child’s circulating volume remains stable.

-Stem cell collection may take three to five hours to complete, depending on how many peripheral blood stem cells are required.
+Stem cell collection may take three to six hours to complete, depending on how many peripheral blood stem cells are required.
 In some cases, your child may need to return in the next day or two for additional stem cell collection.
 In most cases, after collection is complete, children can return to school or other activities within one day.

 Stem cell collection is a safe procedure, but side effects can occur.
 Your child may experience:

-- Symptoms similar to regular blood donation, such as nausea, vomiting, dizziness or fainting
+- Symptoms similar to regular blood donation, such as fatigue, nausea, vomiting, dizziness or fainting

-- Problems related to the anticoagulant, including sour taste in the mouth, tingling around the lips, muscle cramping, irregular heartbeat, or prolonged bleeding
+- Problems related to the anticoagulant, including sour taste in the mouth, tingling around the lips and fingers, muscle cramping, irregular heartbeat, or prolonged bleeding

 - Bruising, numbness, pain or infection at the site of the needle stick or catheter insertion

 - Reactions related to a blood transfusion (if needed), including itching, rash, hives, shortness of breath, back pain or fever

 The procedure may lower your child’s platelet count.
 The Apheresis physician will carefully monitor platelet counts and transfuse platelets as needed to prevent potential bleeding.